cweinberger/bpc/doc/API.md

 * Required ticket type: _None_
 * Required scope: _None_

+Use this endpoint to get an `app` ticket, by making a request signed with the previously issued App ID and Secret.
+(I.e. the App ID and Secret you get from the BPC Console.)

 Returns an application ticket if the application is valid.
+The ticket must be reissued before the expiration.

-Example header request
+Example header request:

 ```
 Authorization: Hawk id="bt_test", ts="1507038775", nonce="UoqYeH", mac="ly3GbgNeQkpiZuFbeHbq0N7H9Lx/csfBrlPsCJ8OMrc=", app="bt_test"
 Content-Type: application/json
 ```

-Example body response
+Example body response:

 ```
 {
     "exp": 1507042153810,